oscardelalanza/mv-rails-04-bare-metal/README.md

 ### Deployment

-- To start the local server run the command `rails server`
+- To start the local server run the command `rails server`.

 ### Run tests

-- Run the command `rails tests`
+- Run the command `rails tests`.